Legacy Scholarship Program

 Kevin & Annette Arceneaux

-In his 36-year career, Kevin Arceneaux has shaped the sales of several popular brands in the grocery business, from Gallo wines to Ritz crackers and Oreo cookies.
+In his 37-year career, Kevin Arceneaux has shaped the sales of several popular brands in the grocery business, from Gallo wines to Ritz crackers and Oreo cookies.
 But ask Kevin what his favorite commodity is and without hesitation he’ll say, “People”.
 It comes as no surprise to anyone that Kevin has a passion for giving back.
-He has always supported many charitable organizations the industry serves such as City of Hope, Olive Crest, MDA in addition to the California Grocers Association and WAFC.
-He has also served on the Board of Directors of the Challengers Boys & Girls Club in South L.A for more than a decade, which serves over 3500 families in the South LA area where Arceneaux was born and raised.
-Kevin has been married to his beautiful wife Annette for 31 years.
-They are most happy together when enjoying time with family and friends.
+He has always supported many charitable organizations the industry serves such as City of Hope, Olive Crest, as well as the California Grocers Association.
+He has served on the Board of Directors of the Challengers Boys & Girls Club in South L.A for more than a decade where he was born and raised.
+Kevin is very active at his alma mater, USC, and serves on the USC Marshall Undergraduate School Advisory Board and has mentored students in the Business School for over 16 years.
+Kevin has been married to his beautiful wife Annette for more than 35 years.

 Jerry & carol Bailey